mglantz/advanced-networking-workshop/labs/lab-2/README.md

 * We do not have to maintain cli command syntax, the modules does that for us.

 ## 2.7 Using config modules to make changes
-The last approach, is often viewed as the best one.
-Perhaps because it is a very flexible and very powerful way to manage configuration of network devices, which easily scales across tens of thousands of network devices, or more.
+The last approach is a simple, though very flexible and powerful way to manage configuration of network devices, which easily scales across tens of thousands of network devices, or more.

 It is using the config module for our specific vendor to apply configuration.
 Advantage of using the config module is that we can inject arbitrary lines of configuration into a device, or inject a complete config file, which may be static in nature (one per device) or which may be generated dynamically using Ansible templating language (jinja2).